lorenzo-rovigatti/ashell/README.md

 * `-DG=ON`				Compiles with debug symbols + optimisation flags
 * `-DINTEL=ON`				Uses INTEL's compiler suite

+## Usage

+### Initial configuration

+* If the input file contains no `configuration_file` key, `ashell` will attempt to generate a random configuration using the `initial_N` and `initial_box` keys as initial number of particles and box size, respectively.
+* Use the `utilities/generate.py` script to set up a configuration of a spherical triangulated mesh.
+The script, which takes as argument the number of points that will compose the sphere, produces an initial configuration and a topology file.

 ## Acknowledgements

 * The structure of ashell has been inspired by [HOOMD-blue](http://glotzerlab.engin.umich.edu/hoomd-blue/)